danilexn/camos/README.md

 # Install using pip (make sure that pip is alias to pip for python >=3.7
 pip install -e '.[all]'
 ```

+Make sure you have an internet connection during the installation process, as pip will require it to automatically install all dependencies.
+Otherwise, dependencies listed under `requirements.txt` are expected to be installed beforehand.

 ## Running _CaMOS_
 To run CaMOS as a Python module, either having installed it with pip (or not), you can execute the following command